 TGaz Editor: Change the following paragraph after Figure 11-36f as follows:

-The mechanism by which the ISTA derives t3’ and t2’ from the TOD and TOA fields of the relevant LMR (see 9.6.7.37) are implementation dependent.
+The mechanism by which the ISTA derives t3’ and t2’ from the TOD and TOA fields of the relevant RSTA-to-ISTA LMR (see 11.22.6.4.3.4 (TB Ranging measurement reporting phase)) are implementation dependent. (#3702)

 TGaz Editor: Change starting from line 26 on page 140 as follows:

-The Round-Trip Time (RTT) observed by RSTA is defined as
+When the ISTA2RSTA LMR Feedback is negotiated, the RSTA can compute the RTT as (#3906)

 RTTRSTA = [(t4’-t1’) – (t3-t2)]

 where t1’ and t4’ are the time at which the I2R NDP was transmitted and the time at which the R2I NDP was received, respectively, as converted by the RSTA from the ISTA’s time basis to its own time basis.
-RSTA shall consider the CFO as reported in the CFO Parameter field in I2R LMR.

-The mechanism by which the RSTA derives t4’ and t1’ from the TOD and TOA fields of the relevant LMR (see 9.6.7.37) are implementation dependent.
+The mechanism by which the RSTA derives t4’ and t1’ from the TOD and TOA fields of the relevant ISTA-to-RSTA LMR (see 11.22.6.4.3.4 (TB Ranging measurement reporting phase)) are implementation dependent (#3702).

+NOTE—When using CFO in the conversion from the ISTA’s time basis to the RSTA’s, the RSTA uses the CFO reported in the CFO Parameter field of the I2R LMR. (#3701)

 NOTE—Refer to subclause 27.3.14.3 Pre-correction accuracy requirements for carrier frequency offset (CFO) correction requirement for HE TB PPDU transmission. (#1156)

-The TOA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame arrived at the receive antenna connector.
+In an LMR (#3703), the TOA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame arrived at the receive antenna connector.
 The TOD field’s value contains a timestamp that represents the time, with respect to the same time base, at which the start of the preamble of the corresponding (#2274) NDP frame appeared at the transmit antenna connector.

-If the measurement sounding phase includes more than a single TF Ranging Sounding frame (see Figure 11-36e TB Ranging availability window with multiple TF Ranging Sounding), the ISTA and RSTA shall refer to the t1 and t2 of the I2R NDP frame transmitted by that ISTA (see Figure 11-36g Measurement Sounding Phase with I2R TDMA Multiplexing).
+If the measurement sounding phase includes more than a single TF Ranging Sounding frame (see Figure 11-36e TB Ranging availability window with multiple TF Ranging Sounding), each ISTA-RSTA pair shall refer to the t1 and t2 of the I2R NDP frame transmitted by that ISTA, while t3 and t4 will be based on the single R2I NDP received by all ISTAs (see Figure 11-36g Measurement Sounding Phase with I2R TDMA Multiplexing). (#3705)

 TGaz Editor: Change the following paragraphs of page 142 as follows:

-The I2R power control, timing and frequency synchronization requirements of associated and unassociated STAs performing TB ranging shall follow the same rules as those of any associated HE STA.
+The uplink power control, timing and frequency synchronization requirements of unassociated STAs performing TB ranging shall follow the same rules as those of associated HE STAs. (#3706)

-A RSTA maintains a trigger poll counter.
-Before transmitting a Trigger poll frame, the RSTA shall increase trigger poll counter by one (modulo 16) and set the Token field of the Trigger Poll per the value in trigger poll counter. (#1888)
+To aid in synchronizing the TSF time at the ISTAs, the RSTA maintains a trigger poll counter.
+Before transmitting a TF Ranging Poll, the RSTA shall increase the trigger poll counter by one (modulo 8) and set the Token subfield of the trigger dependent common info subfield in the TF Ranging Poll to the value of the trigger poll counter. (#1888, #3707)

-When transmitting a Ranging NDP Announcement frame, a RSTA shall include a value in Partial TSF field that equals to RSTA’s TSF[21:6] at the time that the first data symbol of the PSDU is transmitted to the PHY plus the RSTA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.
+When transmitting a Ranging NDP Announcement frame as part of the TB Ranging measurement exchange, an RSTA shall include a value in the Partial TSF subfield in the STA Info field with the AID11 subfield equal to 2044, that equals to the RSTA’s TSF[21:6] at the time of transmission of the preceeding TF Ranging Poll.
+Specifically the time that the first data symbol of the PSDU of said frame was transmitted to the PHY plus the RSTA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM. (#3707)